TobiasBg/WP-Table-Reloaded/readme.txt

 If you find a bug or have a feature request, please don’t hesitate to tell me about it.
 You would help a lot if you could add an issue ticket in the [issue tracker on Google Code](http://code.google.com/p/wp-table-reloaded/).
-You may also post it in the comments on the plugin website.
+Feature requests may also posted in the comments on the plugin website.

 For other help or support questions (especially with CSS), please use the [WordPress Support Forums](http://wordpress.org/support/).
 Please [open a new topic](http://wordpress.org/tags/wp-table-reloaded?forum_id=10#postform) there (with the tag "wp-table-reloaded") and email me a link to the thread (or post it as a comment on the plugin website).
 Thank you!
 You may also make feature requests using this method!
 Don't be shy!